Yan (state): History

-According to Sima Qian's Records of the Grand Historian, King Wu of Zhou deposed King Zhou of Shang at the Battle of Muye (c.
+According to Sima Qian's Records of the Grand Historian, King Wu of Zhou deposed Di Xin of Shang at the Battle of Muye (c.
 1046 BC) and conferred titles to nobles within his domain, including the rulers of the Yan.

 In the 11th century BC, Yan's capital was based in what is now Liulihe Township, Fangshan District, Beijing, where a large walled settlement and over 200 tombs of nobility have been unearthed.
+Shang oracle bones indicate the existence of an earlier Yan polity whose rulership may have been deposed.
 Among the most significant artifacts from the Liulihe Site is a bronze ding with inscriptions that recount the journey of the eldest son of the Duke of Yan, who delivered offerings to the King of Zhou in present-day Xi'an and was awarded a position in the king's court.

 Some time during the 7th century BC in the late Western Zhou or early Eastern Zhou, Yan absorbed the State of Ji, a smaller kingdom to the north, and moved its capital to Ji, in modern-day Xicheng District, Beijing.

 To the south, the bordering states of Zhao and Qi were Yan's main rivals.
 The mountainous border in the west between Zhao and Yan became the area in which their armies often clashed.
 Despite this, the wars between Zhao and Yan usually dragged on into a stalemate, requiring the help of other kingdoms to conclude.

+Bronze figurine from the Yan capital Xiadu.

 At the turn of the 3rd century BC, General Qin Kai launched a series of campaigns against the Donghu and Gojoseon, expanding the kingdom's frontiers nearly one thousand kilometers east to the northwestern Korean Peninsula.
 A Great Wall was constructed on Yan's new northern borders, and five commanderies, Shanggu, Yuyang, Youbeiping, Liaoxi and Liaodong, were subsequently established for defense against the Donghu.

 The Central Plains states seemed to hold Yan culture and other peripheral states like Qin in low regard.
 Archaeological discoveries in the state of Yan have uncovered ornaments that, while inscribed with Chinese writing, were close in style to that of the northern nomadic tribes.
 The currency of Yan was crafted into the shape of a knife, a form closely associated with the nomads.
 This form of currency might have been specially made for trade with the nomads, demonstrating the importance of commercial relations with them.